 “There is another world, but it is in this one” -W.B.
 Yeats

-Marcia works with teens 15 and older, as well as young adults and their families.
+Marcia (She/Her) works with young adults 15 and older, as well as young adults and their families.
 She specializes in working with college students, especially those experiencing particular issues such as learning disabilities or physical disabilities.
 She also has expertise in working with eating disorders, substance abuse and mood disorders.
 She completed her Master’s degree in Counseling Psychology at Lesley University in 1991 and since then has supported students at the collegiate level, providing individual counseling, consultation, training and groups.
 Marcia believes that the relationship between the therapist and client is crucial, and she brings an attentive, warm and directive presence to her work.
 She sees counseling as an opportunity for clients to examine their concerns, consider options, try various strategies and manage challenges with flexibility and confidence.

 Marcia is at 508-650-0991, ext 904.
 She accepts Blue Cross/Blue Shield, Tufts Health Plan HMO/PPO/GIC, Optum [including United Healthcare/Harvard Pilgrim/AllWays Health Partners], ‘out-of-network’ benefits and private pay.